 Versatility - Can it be used for more than its initial intended purpose?
 Some take creativity, some tell you about hundreds of different options.
 If it’s versatile, it’s an automatic bump up the list.

-A: Most of us own, or have owned these pieces of equipment before.
+Most of us own or have owned these pieces of equipment before.
 This was a collaborative effort on behalf of the Gear Hungry team, with a few cooler, newer items we found and threw into the mix.
 We used the following criteria to figure out this list:

 - Item Size

 - Weight Limits

 - Three-Tiered Workout Plan Readiness